skeema/skeema/README.md

 ## Status

-This is package is intended for production use.
+This is package is battle-tested from years of production use at many companies.
 The release numbering is still pre-1.0 though as the API is subject to minor changes.
-Backwards-incompatible changes are generally avoided whenever possible, but no guarantees are made yet.
+Backwards-incompatible changes are generally avoided whenever possible, but no guarantees are made.

+As of September 2021, open source development of this repo is mostly frozen until further notice.

 ### Supported databases